In this section

 |

-Follow or not to follow references to other LDAP servers, if the current Active Directory server returns them in response to requests.
+Follow or do not follow references to other LDAP servers, if the current Active Directory server returns them in response to requests.

 Default value: No